JohnTheNerd/WOLRelay/README.md

     - If you do not want to run this application as superuser, you can grant the "cap_net_raw" capability to the Python interpreter by running (change 3.6 to your exact Python version) `sudo setcap cap_net_raw=eip $(which python3.6)`

     - If you are utilizing ARP, you must also grant the same capability to tcpdump.
 You can do so by running `sudo setcap cap_net_raw=eip $(which tcpdump)`

+## API Endpoints

+- `/getIP?mac=00:00:00:00:00:00` (GET)

+    - For a given MAC address, returns the IP address and the timestamp for when we recorded it.

+    - Returns HTTP501 if ARP is disabled from the configuration file.

+    - Returns HTTP400 if the MAC address is invalid or does not exist in our ARP table.

+    - Returns HTTP204 if the MAC address does not have a corresponding IP address yet.

+- `/sendPacket` (POST)

+    - For a given MAC address as `mac` in a JSON body, send a magic packet.

+    - Returns HTTP400 if the MAC address appears to be invalid.